SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/03-Basic-SQL-Queries.md

 # Inserting & Retrieving Records

-This is the syntax for **inserting records** into a table.
+This is the syntax for **inserting records** into a table:

 ```java
 INSERT INTO [TABLE_NAME] (column1, column2, column3, column...)
 VALUES (value1, value2, value3, value...);
 ```

-If we were to successfully insert a record into an employees table that has an **id** (manually added, not auto-increment), **email**,  **first_name**, and **last_name** fields we would need to write this query:
+For the following example, we will insert a record into a table with the following fields:

+- **id** (manually added, not auto-increment)
+- **email**
+- **first_name**
+- **last_name**

 ```java
 INSERT INTO `employees` (id, email, first_name, last_name)
 VALUES (1, 'john.doe@gmail.com', 'John', 'Doe')
 ```

-When adding data to all the columns of a table, you do not need to specify the column names but the values must be in the exact order of the columns.
+When adding data to all the columns of a table, you do not need to specify the column names, but the values must be in the exact order of the columns.

+The `SELECT * FROM [table]` query retrieves all the columns and all records from a table.

+It is used in very specific cases because it could be very slow if your database contains a lot of records.

 ```Java
 SELECT * FROM `employees`;